March Gardening Tips

 - An alternative for large, overgrown shrubs is to remove their lower branches and shape them into small multi-stemmed trees.
 Camellias, privet, and tea olive are particularly lovely pruned this way.

-- Set out young broccoli, cabbage, swiss chard, kale, and bok choy plants in early March.
-You can try Chinese cabbage and cauliflower, but these vegetables do better in the fall.
+- Set out young broccoli, cabbage, swiss chard, kale and bok choy plants in early March.

 - Continue sowing radish and greens like lettuce and arugula every few weeks for a steady supply of salad ingredients.